spiritoffootball/sof-quotes/README.md

 # SOF Quotes

-Provides quotes and associated functionality for Spirit of Football,
+Provides quotes and associated functionality for Spirit of Football.

 ## Description